Quick inner navigation:

 Demo trading account

 It should be noted that this account is not available for cryptocurrencies trading.
 The demo trading account is pretty much meant for practice purposes and nothing more.
 Here you will be able to make trades like you are in a real live market.
-As a matter of fact, it is the exact mirror of what you should expect from trading a real account, with the only difference being the fact that all win or loss is not real money.
+As a matter of fact, it is the exact mirror of what you should except trading a real account, with the only difference being the fact that all win or loss is not real money.

 Unlike the real trading account where you need to submit some means of identification before you can have full access to your trading account, all you need do is to confirm that your email address is accurate.
 This can be done by clicking on the verification link sent.